 All residents complete a one-month toxicology rotation at Stroger during their third year.
 Residents work with members of the Toxikon Consortium, a collaboration of healthcare providers from multiple academic institutions in Chicago who are dedicated to clinical care, training, education, and research related to poisoned patients.
 Residents divide their time during this rotation between the Illinois Poison Center, rounds with the Toxikon faculty and fellows, and didactic sessions.

 Methodist Hospital plays a major role in addressing the health needs of underserved patients of Northwest Indiana.
-In addition to support of community outreach programs, Methodist Hospitals provided nearly $98 million in unpaid Medicare, charity care, and community services last year.
-Local consumers ranked Methodist as the most preferred hospital in Lake County, Indiana in 2014.
+Methodist Hospitals provided nearly $78 million in unpaid Medicare, charity care, and community services last year.

 Northwestern Lake Forest Hospital is a 215-bed community hospital located in Lake Forest, IL, 32 miles from downtown Chicago.
 Northwestern Lake Forest Hospital (NLFH) is a Level II Trauma Center and is ranked by consumers as the most preferred hospital in Lake and Kenosha Counties.

 NLFH is an Emergency Department Approved for Pediatrics (EDAP) and 30% of its patient volume consists of pediatric patients.
 Certified by the Joint Commission as an Advanced Primary Stroke Center, Lake Forest has the resources to provide the highest level of care for stroke patients.
-The Lake Forest ED treated over 21,370 patients in 2014.
+The Lake Forest ED treated 28,432 patients in 2016.

 Our residents currently spend one block at Lake Forest during their second, third, and fourth years.
 Residents are provided optional housing during the rotations, as well as a complimentary membership at a fitness center on campus.
-Residents have the opportunity to work alongside many former graduates of the Northwestern Emergency Medicine Program, as well as highly dedicated nursing and ancillary staff.
-NLFH was recently awarded the Emergency Nursing Association’s Lantern Award, a recognition given to emergency departments that exemplify exceptional practice and innovative performance in the core areas of leadership, practice, education, advocacy and research.
+Residents h ave the opportunity to work alongside many alumni of the Northwestern Emergency Medicine Residency Program, as well as highly dedicated nursing and ancillary staff.
+NLFH was recently awarded the American Heart Association/American Stroke Association’s (AHA/ASA) Get With the Guidelines® Stroke Gold Plus Achievement Award for their commitment to AHA/ASA’s premier hospital-based quality improvement program for stroke patient treatment.
+For the second consecutive year, NLFH received the Emergency Nursing Association’s Lantern Award, a recognition given to emergency departments that exemplify exceptional practice and innovative performance in the core areas of leadership, practice, education, advocacy and research.